-The silo projects are comprised of 14 silos that will be constructed under a design, build, finance, own and operate model and 2 silos that will be constructed under a design, build, finance, operate and transfer model, with all 16 silos being constructed for the exclusive use by the FCI.
+The silo projects are comprised of 11 silos that will be constructed under a design, build, finance, own and operate model and 2 silos that will be constructed under a design, build, finance, operate and transfer model, with all 13 silos being constructed for the exclusive use by the FCI.
 The silo projects are expected to be substantially completed by the second half of 2021.

-In the first quarter of 2020 NCML's conventional warehousing and NBFC businesses operated at reduced capacities as agri-business and financial services are considered essential services under India's lockdown guidelines.
+In the first six months of 2020 NCML's conventional warehousing and NBFC businesses operated at reduced capacities as agri-business and financial services are considered essential services under India's lockdown guidelines.
+The reduced capacities were primarily attributable to an overall decrease in volume of commodity deposits during the period and physical restrictions affecting various lending due diligence processes such as field investigation and quality sampling.